-The EPA estimates that in 2010, Americans threw away 143,000 computers every day.
-More than 400 million obsolete electronics are discarded in America every year.
-While advances in technology continue to improve and enrich our lives, product lifecycles are getting shorter and shorter.
-This means an increasing amount of outdated electronic equipment that needs to be recycled properly.
-When discarded, much of this equipment ends up in landfills in the US, or is exported to developing countries.
+While advances in technology continue to improve and enrich our lives, product life cycles are getting shorter and shorter.
+This means there's an increasing amount of outdated electronic equipment that needs to be recycled properly.
+When discarded, much of this equipment ends up in U.S. landfills or is exported to developing countries.

 While there are many ways to dispose of unwanted electronics, there are few guarantees that the resulting electronic waste will be disposed of responsibly.
-GreenCitizen is working to change the way electronics are discarded.
+Read more about how GreenCitizen is working to change the way electronics are discarded.
 You can schedule a business pickup or drop-off your electronics at our Burlingame EcoCenter below.